Niloy333/Wearanize_plus/README.md

 ## Accessing the Dataset

 The Wearanize+ dataset is publicly available on the Radboud Repository.
-To [access the data](https://data.ru.nl/collections/di/dccn/DAC_3028005.01_352), please open an [ORCID account](https://orcid.org/) and follow [these instructions](https://data.ru.nl/doc/help/helppages/visitor-manual/vm-request-access.html?14=).
+(This link is temporarily unavailable; we are working on making the data accessible as soon as possible) ~~To access the data , please open an [ORCID account](https://orcid.org/) and follow [these instructions](https://data.ru.nl/doc/help/helppages/visitor-manual/vm-request-access.html?14=).
 Please see the [FAQ section](https://data.ru.nl/doc/help/helppages/faq.html?20=) to solve common issues.
 The published dataset version is titled *Wearanize+_v1.0.zip*, and the synchronized version is titled *Wearanize+_PlugNPlay_v1.0.zip*.
-If you still have trouble accessing the dataset (or have questions), please contact Niloy Sikder at niloy.sikder@donders.ru.nl, mentioning your ORCID ID.
+If you still have trouble accessing the dataset (or have questions), please contact Niloy Sikder at niloy.sikder@donders.ru.nl, mentioning your ORCID ID.~~

 ## Dataset Contents (PlugNPlay)
 **Column descriptions:**